 - Fraud — Always check the company website, filing, and other paperwork to make sure they are truly credible.
 Don’t just click on the next opportunity that appears on social media.

 Examples of successful crowdfunding campaigns

 Sapient was looking to raise a late seed-stage round.
-By launching a campaign on Republic, Sapient not only raised $1,070,000 from 1889 investors, they also gained 20+ customer leads and $750,000+ in customer contracts just from their campaign.
-This gained them further exposure with angel investors like Jason Calacanis, as well as with consumers.
+By launching a campaign on Republic, Sapient not only raised $1,070,000 from 1,889 investors, but also gained 20+ customer leads and $750,000+ in customer contracts.
+They even attracted the attention of angel investors like Jason Calacanis.

-These example campaigns provided a clear goal and outcome with their campaign.
+These example campaigns provided concrete goals and clearly expressed their desired outcomes.
 They spoke to their backers’ interests and demonstrated how with each investment, they will get closer to unlocking a product, service, or reward for the community.
 Crowdfunding gives people an incredible opportunity to support projects they believe in and products they want to purchase.
-If that company reaches its goal or finds success, everyone benefits.
+If that company finds success, everyone benefits.